Class Table<WSchema, PKey, RSchema>

 Ordered insertions

-You may set the ordered option to true to stop the operation after the first error; otherwise all rows may be parallelized and processed in arbitrary order, improving, perhaps vastly, performance.
+You may set the ordered option to true to stop the operation after the first error; otherwise rows may be parallelized and processed in arbitrary order, improving, perhaps vastly, performance.

 Setting the ordered operation disables any parallelization so insertions truly are stopped after the very first error.